SKKU-SecLab/CTI_Lense/README.md

 We shares parts of the code for evaluating Voume, Timeliness, Diversity, and Quality, and all STIX dataset we collected.

 # Download
-You can download the STIX1 and STIX2 data here: https://drive.google.com/drive/folders/1X4_Ma8yMW0U-UCN5mVG4N5Z67vr0rIJk
+You can download the STIX1 and STIX2 data from following drive page:

+https://drive.google.com/drive/folders/1X4_Ma8yMW0U-UCN5mVG4N5Z67vr0rIJk

 # Installation